 He has travelled all over India and few overseas adventure in Mauritius, Malaysia.
 His article on Hoysala temple of Somnathpur grabbed attention and was published in The Hindu.
 Niranjan’s travelogue was also published in a well know travel and culture website.

 Neelima is an offbeat and adventure travel enthusiast.
 She does not travel to the usual destinations and wishes to unravel the lesser known places in India.
-Neelima has trekked widely in the Himalayas, Western Ghats has also done a little of cycling through these mountains.
+Neelima has trekked widely in the Himalayas, the Western Ghats has also done a little of cycling through these mountains.

 The face behind ‘Travel Tales from India’, Mridula Dwivedi has a passion for travel.
 Her blog was honoured as the ‘best travel Indi blog’ at the India Weblog Awards in 2007.
 It has also been applauded by the BBC and the Guardian.
 Along with her job as an Assistant Professor of Human Resource Management at Gurgaon, she also contributes to GoNOMAD.